Roman Dziadkiewicz

 — a collaborative environment between Kraków, Milan,

-Strasbourg, Vancouver and virtual spaces.
+Strasbourg, Vancouver, and virtual spaces.

-Giulia Timis,
+also amazing, fragile Giulia Timis,

 Sofiia Reznichenko